1 Pre-entry Tax Planning

 2.3 To what extent is residence relevant in determining liability to taxation in Ireland?

 In Ireland, a person's tax liability is determined by the concept of residence.
-A resident individual's worldwide income and gains are subject to Income Tax and CGT (save if they are non-Irish domiciled and being charged on the remittance basis of taxation as outlined at question 1.2 above).
+A resident individual's worldwide income and gains are subject to Income Tax and CGT (save if they are non-Irish domiciled and being charged on the remittance basis of taxation as outlined at 1.2 above).
 Since 1 December 1999, CAT is charged if either the beneficiary or the disponer is Irish resident or ordinarily resident on the date of the gift or inheritance.

 2.4 If residence is relevant, how is it defined for taxation purposes?